RupankarCh/my-notes/Linux/Ansible/Ansible_Practical.md

 EOF
 '

-ansible all -m shell -a 'partprobe /dev/nvme0n2'
+ansible all -m shell -a 'partprobe /dev/nvme0n2' (Tell the kernel to re-read the partition table)

-ansible all -m shell -a 'fdisk -l /dev/nvme0n2'
+ansible all -m shell -a 'fdisk -l /dev/nvme0n2' (Verify the new partitions)

-ansible all -m shell -a 'blkid /dev/nvme0n2p2'
+ansible all -m shell -a 'blkid /dev/nvme0n2p2' (Display filesystem UUID)

 ansible all -m shell -a 'mount -a'

-ansible all -m shell -a 'df -h'
+ansible all -m shell -a 'df -h' (Display mounted filesystem)

-ansible all -m shell -a '/home/ansible/test.sh'
+ansible all -m shell -a '/home/ansible/test.sh' (Display mounted filesystems)
 ```

 ---